 Protein is made up of amino acids which help build and repair tissues, build muscle mass, and many other functions in the body.

-Getting enough daily protein may not be a challenge if you’re including a 2 to 3-ounce portion of meat, poultry, or fish, at one or two meals per day.
+Getting enough daily protein may not be a challenge if you’re including meat, poultry, or fish, at one or two meals per day.

 But protein is important to have throughout the day, even in smaller amounts.
 Protein helps slow down the digestion of the rest of the meal making you feel more satisfied for longer after the meal.
 In other words, protein helps the meal stick with you longer.